0

 Egg Laying Sites

 Your egg laying container should be at least 4 inches deep as Eurydactylodes like to bury their eggs fairly deep.
 We find the Gladware type containers work nicely.
 Fill the container with a 50:50 mix of peat moss and vermiculite and make sure it always stays damp but not soaking wet.
-Check for eggs regularly.
-Both species are notorious for laying eggs outside of the lay box so make sure to check everywhere!
+Check for eggs regularly, you can often see a dig spot.
+Both species are notorious for laying eggs outside of the lay box, but they typically are bad eggs.

 Eggs and Incubation

-Once the eggs are laid they should be removed and placed into an airtight container with moist but not soaking wet incubation medium.
+Once the eggs are laid they should be removed and placed into an egg container with moist but not soaking wet incubation medium.
 We like Pangea Hatch or Vermiculite for the medium.
-Suitable containers include deli cups or Ziploc type food storage containers.
 The lid should be opened every 4-7 days to check on the eggs and to refresh the air inside.
 We leave the container in our reptile room which stays 73-75 degrees and eggs hatch in 70-90 days.

 Hatchling Care

 Hatchlings are cared for exactly the same way as adults with a little more care placed on making sure they get misted regularly and heavily enough to allow ample time to drink the droplets of water.
 Dehydration is the most common cause of failure to thrive with these two species.
-That being said, keeping them too wet and without enough ventilation is equally detrimental.
+That being said, keeping them too wet and without enough ventilation is equally detrimental as it can cause respiratory infections.
 Good airflow is essential and will allow the enclosure to dry up between mistings.